erohtar/Dasherr/README.md

 - Light on resources, loads instantly and responsive design (uses Bootstrap framework)
 - Shows Temperature, CPU load and Memory used by tapping into Glances API (default 5s updates)
 - Online check of services (checked only on page load/refresh to stay light on resources)
-- Themes
+- Several built-in Themes (easy to edit/add your own)
+- Wallpaper backgrounds
 - FontAwesome icons
-- Wallpaper backgrounds
 - All settings in a single easy to edit json file, **with built-in editor**

 ## Installation